 Are you interested in saving sourcing money?
 Are you trying to do more with less?
 Do you wish your vendors would bring their A-game?
-As you’re thinking about the next half of the year, consider how optimizing your procurement and sourcing groups can make your department more strategic-focused.
-Use category management as a first step towards making procurement and sourcing more strategic for your organization!
+As you’re thinking about the next half of the year, consider how optimizing your procurement and sourcing groups can make your department more strategy-focused.
+Use category management as a first step toward making procurement and sourcing more strategic for your organization!

-If you found this video helpful, that’s great!
+If you found this article helpful, that’s great!
 Check out my books, Think Lead Disrupt and Leading with Value.
-They just came out early in 2021, and both are available on http://www.datsciencecio.com/shop.
+They were published in early in 2021, and both are available on http://www.datsciencecio.com/shop.